/ Children's After School Achievement (CASA)

 General Information

 CASA volunteers are paired with and commit to coaching, mentoring and tutoring at least one elementary child from the greater Holland area for an entire semester at a time.
-CASA volunteers commit to attending two sessions each week, each session lasting two hours, for a total of four hours per week beginning the week of February 12 through April 25, 2024.
+CASA volunteers commit to attending two sessions each week, each session lasting two hours, for a total of four hours per week beginning early October through early December for the fall and early February to late April in the Spring.
 CASA is not in session when Holland Public Schools cancels classes or when Hope College is on break.

 Dates, Times, and Location